-2. Access: Chimneys must be installed so that access is provided for inspection and cleaning.
-3. When to Clean: The chimney should be inspected at least once every month during the heating season to determine if creosote or soot has built up.
+- 2. Access: Chimneys must be installed so that access is provided for inspection and cleaning. - 3.
+When to Cleen: The chimney should be inspected at least once every month during the heating season to determine if creosote or soot has built up.
 Check spark arrestor screens at least every 2 to 4 weeks.
-If creosote or soot has accumulated, it should be cleaned to reduce the risk of chimney fire.

-4. How to Clean: Have your chimney cleaned by a professional chimney sweep if you have doubts about your ability to clean it.
+If creosote or soot has accumulated, it should be cleaned or replaced to reduce the risk of chimney fire. - 4.
+How to Clean: Have your chimney cleaned by a professional chimney sweep if you have doubts about your ability to clean it.
 Use a plastic, wood, or steel brush.
 Do not use a brush that will scratch the stainless steel liner of your chimney.
 Scrub the spark arrestor with a wire brush.
-To remove the Spark Arrestor Assembly for cleaning, loosen the three bolts that attach it without fully removing them, then twist the spark arrestor assembly counter-clockwise while lifting upwards.
-To reinstall (Fig. 26), lower the spark arrestor assembly onto the three loosened bolts (without aligning the slots and bolts), then twist the spark arrestor assembly clockwise until the slots drop onto the bolts.
-Ensure that the bolts are fully engaged in the slots, then tighten the bolts to secure the spark arrestor assembly.
+To remove the Chimney Cap for cleaning, unscrew the eight (6) screws that attach the cap to the previous chimney section.
 The Tee Cleanout Cap can be removed once the retaining bar has been unbolted.
-Remember to replace the Tee Cap and retaining bar when you are finished cleaning the chimney.

-5. Coal: To reduce corrosion in chimneys where coal is burned, clean the chimney thoroughly within 48 hours of shutting down the appliance for the season.
+Remember to replace the Tee Cap and retaining bar when you are finished cleaning the chimney. - 5.
+Cal: To reduce corrosion in chimneys where coal is burned, clean the chimney thoroughly within 48 hours of shutting down the appliance for the season.